Stories from Silence

 Stories are AI-generated with editorial curation.

 In the basement of an old building in the square, there was a library that wasn't on any map.
 It had no sign, no opening hours, and the doors opened only for some.
 Hana stumbled upon it by chance, escaping the rain.
-She descended the wet steps, pushed the heavy wooden door, and entered a room full of books from floor to ceiling.
+She descended the wet steps, pushed the heavy wooden door, and entered a room filled with books from floor to ceiling.
 It smelled of old paper, wood, and something sweet—like honey mixed with dust.
-At the table sat Helena, Eva's sister, with a smile that promised adventures.
-Loli, the family cat, curled up on a shelf, watched Hana with her green eyes.
+At the table sat Helena, Eva's sister, wearing a smile that promised adventures.
+Loli, the family cat, curled up on a shelf, watching Hana with her green eyes.
 "Go ahead, but don't choose," Helena said, without lifting her gaze from the book in her hands.
 "What?"
 Hana was puzzled.
 "In this library, you don't choose books.
 Books choose you."